-The DOT Gardens are a teaching tool for classes of all types: math, science, fine arts, foreign language, and beyond!
+The DOT Garden is a teaching tool for classes of all types: math, science, fine arts, foreign language, and beyond!
 While some classes come out on a seasonal basis, other classes are actively involved throughout the year, tending to the garden’s needs and building infrastructure to enhance learning opportunities for future students.

-Read about current student projects in the Student Investigations blog.
+Read about past student projects in the Student Investigations blog.